UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/TeamLog.md

 ## Overview:

-The team focused on [Summary of work done].
-The Kanban Board has been populated with user stories and tasks, milestones have been added, and the dashboard visuals creation has been completed.
-The next cycle will focus on [Tasks for the next cycle].
+The team focused on working on the design document.
+We added use cases and its diagram and the system architecture diagram.
+The next cycle will focus on finishing off the design document.

 ## Date Range: